hitbear/rust-easydes/README.md

 # Easydes

-## Encrypt with DES easyly in Rust.
+## Encrypt with DES easily in Rust.

 This is a Rust library that implements the DES cryptographic algorithm.
 ##Running